 Short bio

-Emiel is originally trained as a social and cultural geographer (honours bachelor degree in 2010 at Utrecht University, research master degree in 2012 at Utrecht University, and my doctoral degree in 2018 at Radboud University) but mostly identifies as a social scientist who finds inspiration in sociology, geography, psychology, and anthropology.
-He is currently working as a postdoctoral researcher at the Netherlands Defence Academy (since July 2021).
+Dr. Emiel Maliepaard is originally trained as a social and cultural geographer (honours bachelor degree in 2010 at Utrecht University, research master degree in 2012 at Utrecht University, and a doctoral degree in 2018 at Radboud University) but mostly identifies as a social scientist who finds inspiration in sociology, geography, psychology, and anthropology.
+He is currently working as an Assistant Professor at the Faculty of Military Sciences, Netherlands Defence Academy.

 Due to his research interests, he mainly conducted qualitative research, however, his basic “training” was in quantitative research.
 Emiel prefers conducting (applied) empirical research over other types of research.
 Trustworthiness is one of his core values as a researcher which is reflected in his critical thinking about research methods, analytical tools, and research ethics.